kotleni/meowtg/README.md

-sudo pacman -Sy nodejs npm git git clone https://github.com/kotleni/meowtg cd meowtg npm i📱 npm run dev
+sudo pacman -Sy nodejs npm git git clone https://github.com/kotleni/meowtg cd meowtg npm i npm run dev
 ```
 And after just follow instructions in command line.<br>
 <i>It's should be similar on another Linux Distributions.</i>

 ### 🚫 Installing on Windows
-I really idk about working this on Windows, i think some plugins can't be broken.
+I don't really know how it will work on Windows, I think some plugins can be broken.

 ### 📱 Other
 <a href="https://github.com/kotleni/meowtg-plugins/tree/main/official">Release plugins repo</a><br>